-You can deduct home mortgage interest only if you meet all the following conditions.
+You can deduct home mortgage interest if all the following conditions are met.

-- You must file Form 1040 and itemize deductions on Schedule A (Form 1040). - You must be legally liable for the loan.
-You cannot deduct payments you make for someone else if you are not legally liable to make them.
-Both you and the lender must intend that the loan be repaid.
-In addition, there must be a true debtor-creditor relationship between you and the lender. - The mortgage must be a secured debt on a qualified home in which you have an ownership interest.
-"Secured debt" and "qualified home" are explained later.
+- You file Form 1040 and itemize deductions on Schedule A (Form 1040). - The mortgage is a secured debt on a qualified home in which you have an ownership interest.
+Secured Debt and Qualified Home are explained later.